 In the move towards financial inclusion, the Philippines is still a work in progress.
 The country ranked fairly well in the 2018 Global Microscope; a study released by The Economist Intelligence Unit of the Economist Group.
-The report assessed the enabling environment for financial inclusion in 55 countries, using the five key domains of: 1) government and policy support; 2) stability and integrity; 3) products and outlets; 4) consumer protection; and 5) infrastructure.
+The report assessed the enabling environment for financial inclusion in 55 countries, using the following five key domains, namely: (1) government and policy support; (2) stability and integrity; (3) products and outlets; (4) consumer protection; and (5) infrastructure.

 Based on the said report, the Philippines placed first in Asia and fourth in the world for establishing an enabling environment for financial inclusion.
 The Philippines tied with India for fourth place, while Colombia, Peru, and Uruguay ranked first to third, respectively.

 While this ranking is good news for the Philippines, the country must keep in mind that creating an enabling environment is different from actually implementing financial inclusion practices.
 According to a discussion paper published by the Philippine Institute for Development Studies (PIDS) in 2017, financial inclusion is still a pressing issue in the Philippines up until now, as “access to financial products and services remains a big challenge in the Philippines.”
-PIDS used the following criteria in its study on financial inclusion: 1) access; 2) usage; 3) quality; and 4) welfare.
+PIDS used the following criteria in its study on financial inclusion, namely: (1) access; (2) usage; (3) quality; and (4) welfare.

 Access to Financial Products and Services